Peter of Spain

 The third chapter of the Syncategoreumata discusses the exclusive words solus and tantum.
 They are called exclusives because they carry out an exclusion, not because they signify one.
 An exclusion, furthermore, requires four things, namely, what is excluded, what is excluded from, the respect in which it is excluded, and the act of exclusion.
 The kinds of exclusion are divided into general and specific: the former involves an exclusion from something generic, whereas the latter from something specific.
 Questions that come up in this section have to do with the results of adding an exclusive term to different kinds of words, such as to a term falling under the category of Substance: does it exclude only other substances, or does it also exclude from things listed under another category?
 And what if it is added to a term listed under the category of Accident (such as colour, quantity, and so on)?
 The next question deals with the sorts of terms that can be meaningfully associated with an exclusion.
 For example, is it possible to exclude something from ‘being’ (as in ‘Only being is, therefore nothing other than being is’)?
 The tract proceeds with the kinds of things that can qualify for an exclusion.
 The fourth chapter, which deals with exceptive words, is compiled in a similar manner.

 The fifth chapter is about the word si, which is said to signify causality in or via antecedence.
 The chapter also contains discussions of the kinds of consecution or consequence, problems of inference connected with the referents of terms used in consecutive sentences, and also on how to contradict a conditional sentence.
-Special attention is given to the problem whether from the impossible anything follows.
+Special attention is given to the problem whether from an impossible antecedent anything follows.

 The chapter on ‘begins’ and ‘ceases’ is a good example of the way in which extra-logical considerations found their way into medieval treatises on logic.
 Thus, apart from the semantics and inferential problems connected with the use of these words in propositions, the chapter also looks into the notions of motion and time.
 An important part of Peter’s ontological views can be gathered from chapter seven, which covers issues connected with the use of modal terms.
 Chapter eight discusses the signification and use of connectives, and the final chapter on syncategorematic words proper is concerned with the expressions quanto, quam and quicquid.
 A very short concluding chapter of Peter’s Syncategoreumata deals with a somewhat isolated topic, i.e. the proper modes of response in an argument.
 The topics looked into are solution, the quantity and quality of syllogisms, and the ways to go about proving a syllogism.